Akorikk/Deep-Learning-project/README.md

 # This repository contains a modular and scalable deep learning pipeline for analyzing CT scan images.
 It is designed for medical imaging tasks such as classification, detection, and segmentation using modern deep learning frameworks.

-* i have writen my common funcationalty inside utils common.py i have writen all my helper functions which i will be useing later so i utils i have used something called @ensure_annotations, let me explain what is the role of @ensure_annotations, The decorator @ensure_annotations is not a built-in Python function — it's from the third-party library ensure.
+* i have writen my common funcationalty inside utils common.py i have writen all my helper functions which i will be useing later, so in utils i have used something called @ensure_annotations on every function, let me explain what is the role of @ensure_annotations,

+ The decorator @ensure_annotations is not a built-in Python function — it's from the third-party library ensure.
 It’s used to enforce type annotations at runtime.It checks that the inputs and outputs of your function match the types you declared in the function’s signature.
-If there's a mismatch, it will raise a TypeError. example --> def add(x: int, y: int) -> int: return x + y
+If there's a mismatch, it will raise a TypeError. example --> def add(x: int, y: int) -> int:
+    return x + y